Where is ‘she’? Her curious absence/presence

 2.12 Surely this might be thought an open and shut matter – Olive Schreiner liked animals.
 Yes she did, but meerkats are a very particular kind of animal.
-They are quintessentially African, southern African specifically, and this was part of the attraction for her, and that their fierce loyalty to others of their kind that meant they would put themselves in danger or even sacrifice themselves to protect those younger or more vulnerable.
-It is this latter which is curious in the sense of interesting, another part of building up a more three-dimensional picture of why Schreiner became engaged with the ideas and causes that she did perhaps especially regarding her absolute pacifism.
+They are quintessentially African, southern African specifically, and this was part of their attraction for her, as was their fierce loyalty to others of their kind, which meant they would put themselves in danger or even sacrifice themselves to protect those younger or more vulnerable.
+It is this latter which is curious in the sense of interesting, another part of building up a more rounded picture of why Schreiner became engaged with the ideas and causes that she did perhaps especially regarding her absolute pacifism.

 2.18 As with Havelock Ellis and with Mary and John Brown, what did Olive Schreiner really think of Jan Smuts?
-The answer is surely a number of things, some of them quite contradictory, and this is par for the course for a friendship between two politically involved, clever and opinionated people with passionately held political and other convictions including diametrically opposed ones on race and labour matters, rather than being curious.
-What is curious, however, is that Schreiner persisted for so long in communicating with Smuts and endeavouring to shift his ideas and political policies.
+The answer is surely a number of things, some of them quite contradictory, and this is par for the course for a friendship between two politically involved, clever and opinionated people with passionately held political and other convictions, including diametrically opposed ones on race and labour matters.
+What is curious here is that Schreiner persisted for so long in communicating with Smuts and endeavouring to shift his ideas and political policies.
 By 1920, she must have known there was no hope at all of any significant shifts or indeed minor ones, and so this is perhaps yet another example of her not giving up on people she had once cared about.
-An alternative is that she might have done it of the voice of conscience, a needling kind of voice reminding him that there was a right thing to do but he wasn’t doing it.
+The alternative is that she did so in the voice of conscience, a needling kind of voice reminding him that there was a right thing to do but he wasn’t doing it.

 2.19 Old, battered and so to say with her back against the wall: This is how Schreiner’s estranged husband described how she looked in a passport photograph she had taken in mid-1920 preparatory to returning to South Africa, where she would die on 10 December that year (Stanley 2002).
 The photograph is shown here.
 She was 65 when it was taken, but in the photograph looks considerably older, battered indeed, due to the onslaught not only of long-term asthma but also the congenital heart condition she and nearly all her siblings had inherited from their father Gottlob Schreiner.
 In this photograph, she stares steadfastly at the lens gazing at her; she looks indomitable as well as battered.
 It is in many ways a sad photograph, a sad sight to see.
 But it represents something more than this as well.
 She resolutely stands, staring back at the gaze cast upon her.
 Here for the duration, making the best of things.

 2.20 What is curious about this can also be detected in the discussions of other objects above, and this is the urge to make sense of and to find meaning in the objects chosen, to discern a pattern into which they fit.
-Insofar as this is the underpinning motif, it is a pattern articulated around research issues and questions and it bears a complex and removed – but how removed, that is the question – relationship to the kinds of issues and questions that concerned Olive Schreiner herself.
+Insofar as this is the underpinning motif for the discussion here, it is a pattern articulated around research issues and questions and it bears a complex and removed – but how removed, that is the question? – relationship to the kinds of issues and questions that concerned Olive Schreiner herself.

 3.1 Not a conclusion but simply a statement.
 These ten objects are resonant ones, Schreiner writes about and comments about all of them at different points in her letters and elsewhere, and they are all interesting.
 However, what they do not do is what most commentators on lives of the past would like, which is to get closer to understanding the biographical presence, the life and person of the writer.
-What discussion here has suggested is that instead they raise questions that remain unanswered about how all of these things are represented and the limits imposed on our understandings of them.
+‘She’ remains an absent presence.
+What the discussion here has suggested is that these things raise questions that remain unanswered about what all of them mean and the limits imposed on our understandings of them.

 Janet Hoskins (1998) Biographical Objects: How Things Tell the Story of People’s Lives Routledge: London.